 In the context of the Mountain Partnership, the Government of Montenegro and the Mountain Partnership Secretariat are jointly organizing a side event for sharing positive experiences and innovative examples of regional approaches and mechanisms to address adaptation to climate change in mountain areas.

 Experiences will be shared from the Balkans, Alps, Carpathians, Andes and Hindu Kush Himalaya, highlighting different approaches to cooperation within and between mountain regions.
-Both formal mechanisms - such as legal conventions - and less formal arrangements, will be presented by government representatives whose countries are actively involved in pursuing regional cooperation, in particular regarding adaptation to climate change.
+Both formal mechanisms - such as legal conventions - and less formal arrangements will be presented by government representatives whose countries are actively involved in pursuing regional cooperation, in particular regarding adaptation to climate change.
 The presentations will include information on the role and contributions of supporting institutions, such as the Alpine and Carpathian Convention Secretariats, and mountain centres such as ICIMOD, which contribute significantly to regional cooperation.

 The event will aim to enhance ongoing efforts in regional cooperation through the sharing of experience and to use the lessons learned as a basis for initiating new cooperation in mountain regions that would like to pursue closer joint collaboration on mountain issues.
 Practical steps that can be taken forward, promoted and converted into action in the context of the Mountain Partnership will be identified.